WHO WE ARE

-A Desmond Tutu leadership program Fellow, and a Crans Montana Forum ‘New Leader of Tomorrow,’ Rugyendo has set out on a long journey to nurture Uganda’s next generation of scientists, entrepreneurs and innovators through promotion of Science, Technology, Engineering and Mathematics (STEM) concepts among school going children in Uganda aged between 4 and 15.
+A Desmond Tutu leadership program Fellow and a Crans Montana Forum ‘New Leader of Tomorrow,’ Rugyendo has set out on a long journey to nurture Uganda’s next generation of scientists, entrepreneurs, and innovators, through the promotion of Science, Technology, Engineering, and Mathematics (STEM) concepts among school going children in Uganda aged between 4 and 15.

-In 2012, Rugyendo was awarded the prestigious Archbishop Desmond Tutu Leadership Fellowship of the African Leadership Institute which is jointly run by University of Stellenboch in South Africa and University of Oxford in UK.
+In 2012, Rugyendo was awarded the prestigious Archbishop Desmond Tutu Leadership Fellowship of the African Leadership Institute which is jointly run by the University of Stellenboch in South Africa and the University of Oxford in the UK.

 In 2013, Rugyendo was awarded another prestigious Fellowship- The Crans Montana Forum, a network of world political, social and business leaders committed to a more balanced and humane world.
 He picked his award in Geneva in 2015.

-Rugyendo is a father and married with 4 children- two boys and two girls, all pioneers on the Young Engineers Kampala programme.
+Rugyendo is a father and married with 4 children- two boys and two girls, all pioneers in the Young Engineers West Kampala program.

-Maureen is founding partner at e2 Young Engineers Uganda and holds Masters in Business Administration.
+Maureen is a founding partner at e2 Young Engineers Uganda and holds Masters in Business Administration.
 Maureen is a mother of four beautiful children and an accomplished management consultant.
 She loves working with children and is very patient with the young and restless lot at e2 Young Engineers Uganda.
-Her passion is to see children grow into responsible self -help adults.
+Her passion is to see children grow into responsible self-help adults.

 Contact: (+256) 785-552-210

-A recent Graduate of Information Technology from Mbarara University of Science and Technology in Uganda, Phyllis is very passionate about Technology, and she is a hardworking individual capable of interacting freely with people and with the ability to accumulate knowledge very fast and disseminate it with her colleagues.
+A recent Graduate of Information Technology from Mbarara University of Science and Technology in Uganda, Allen is very passionate about Technology, and she is a hardworking individual capable of interacting freely with people and the ability to accumulate knowledge very fast and disseminate it with her colleagues.

-Phyllis is a self-motivated person with the ability to undertake and excel in multiple tasks and dedicated with a strong focus in whatever she does.
+Allen is a self-motivated person with the ability to undertake and excel in multiple tasks and is dedicated with a strong focus on whatever she does.

-Phyllis has worked as a volunteer promoting STEM programs through training Scratch, programming skills like Mobile application development using App Inventor in primary and secondary schools with the aim of inspiring the young generation into Technology and mostly targeting young girls in the country.
+Allen has worked as a volunteer promoting STEM programs through training Scratch, and programming skills like Mobile application development using App Inventor in primary and secondary schools with the aim of inspiring the young generation into Technology and mostly targeting young girls in the country.

-Phyllis says: As a lead Instructor at e2 Young Engineers Uganda, I have a grand vision to attract the country’s laid back female species into STEM.
+Allen says As a lead Instructor at e2 Young Engineers Uganda, I have a grand vision to attract the country’s laid-back female species into STEM.
 I believe that more girls in STEM will mean the entire nation of Uganda transformed.
 My job is to lead the huge team of instructors to keep the mission and goals of Young Engineers Uganda.

 Sheila is a Marketing Manager at e2 Young Engineers Uganda.
 Sheila is a CIPS (Chartered Institute of Purchasing and Supply).
 Sheila is a mother of four and loves working with children.
 She has previously worked with Dynapham International South Africa as a country coordinator which exposed her to more marketing skills.
 Sheila is currently passionate about e2 Young Engineers Uganda spreading around the country.